SKYWy/technical_test_two_sum/README.md

 # Technical Test - Two Sum

+- Can you send me an e-mail to nicolas@weward.fr to tell me who you are ?
+Thanks !

 ### Problem

 You have an array A[] of n numbers and a number x.